juhp/fbrnch/README.md

   - so python clients are used for "writing" (specifically koji, bodhi-client, fedpkg), but all queries are done directly by Web APIs for speed and control.
+- https checkouts are currently assumed to an anonymous git checkouts

 ## Motivation, history, talks
 This project started off (as "fedbrnch") basically as a simple tool to